RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 ~ git push
 ```

 I have a [GitHub repository](https://github.com/RichStone/content) where I store all my published content in the `content` branch.
 As mentioned, you shouldn't have it in the `master` branch.
-Otherwise, you risk to get ranked down by Google & Co. because of duplicate content.
+Otherwise, you risk getting ranked down by Google & Co. because of duplicate content.

 By the way, using GitHub for your content, could also be a way to host your pictures (which is always a big issue: How and where do you keep your pictures?
 IN ONE PLACE...
 FOREVER!?!?).
 Just make sure you use the [permalink to the image](https://docs.github.com/en/github/managing-files-in-a-repository/getting-permanent-links-to-files) after you've uploaded it to GitHub!
 As I understand it, the image links will only break in one case: if, somewhen, you'll decide to get rid of your `content` branch.